 With what carp baits

 Recently, the issue of carp baits has become the subject of discussion, as well as numerous experiments.
 Nobody dares to question the importance of the bait problem, but on the basis of fishing practice a question can be raised, is it really necessary to make secret knowledge out of it??
 The answers may vary, but let us not be deceived, that we will be able to reach the objective truth.
 If we saw only a picky gourmand in carp, who, when looking for food, knows perfectly well through the sensitive taste and olfactory apparatus, the emphasis on bait selection would be fully justified.
-Moreover, some practices taking place abroad confirm this belief, where a wide range of specialist lures is made – intended only for catching specific groups of fish.
+What's more, some practices taking place abroad confirm this belief, where a wide range of specialist lures is made – intended only for catching specific groups of fish.
 However, it is not our intention to question anything; let 'speak” statement 834 carp fishing from various European waters.

 If we were to rely solely on statistical data, the conclusions on the effectiveness of the various lures would be clear.
 Almost 45% the share of maize in the catches does not require any comment, it is also eloquent 25% the share of potatoes and over 10% cakes.
 Other lures (except for earthworms) we could, reasoning like that, consider it temporary, emergency solution.
 In fact, the problem of choosing the right bait is more complex, and the compilation results can be considered misleading in some respects.
 We mean this, for example, that the effectiveness of some lures, depending on local conditions, sometimes reaches extreme values.
 This is clearly the case with maize in particular, thanks to which he has great successes in Hungary – until 63% fishing, whereas in East Germany, maize fails all along (4% fishing).